The backup Save Options Dialog enables you to save your backup options as a re-usable XML definition file.

 Use the 'Delete' button or context menu to remove a background task from the queue.

 |Name for this backup definition||Enter a meaningful name for this definition|

 Choose a folder to save the XML definition to.

-Best practises for saving Macrium Reflect backup definition files
+Best practices for saving Macrium Reflect backup definition and script files

 Regardless of your PC environment, leaving your backup definition files in an insecure location is bad practice.
 The effort required to ensure your files are secure is minimal and doesn't impede day to day usage of Macrium Reflect.